• Skip to primary navigation

 The trick is to understand what a particular phrase actually means before using the right preposition.

-There are many situations which may confuse some learners especially those who don’t use English as their first language.
+There are many situations that may confuse some learners, especially those who don’t use English as their first language.

 For example, can you say which of the sentences below is correct?